Kamil-IT/my-trip/README.md

 # my-trip

-# Pre requirements to run:
+# Pre requirements to run

 ## Apps needed to be installed